 History of the White House Easter Egg Roll

-Informal egg roll parties were recorded at the White House during the early Lincoln administration.
-During the post-Civil War years, the Easter egg games were played on the grounds surrounding the U.S. Capitol Building.
-In 1876, an act of Congress outlawed the Capitol grounds and terraces from being used as playgrounds to protect the property from destruction.
-In 1878, President Rutherford B. Hayes officially opened the White House grounds to local children for egg rolling on Easter Monday.
+Even before President Hayes' inaugural egg roll, informal Easter parties were recorded at the White House during the early Lincoln administration.
+In the post-Civil War years, games were played on the grounds surrounding the U.S. Capitol Building.
+In 1876, an act of Congress outlawed such activities to protect the property from destruction.